 “My thing right now is that the best efforts are those that are local — that you know how any things you give or any money you donate will be put to work.”

-Just remember that no matter how strongly you feel compelled to help out others, you have to be sure you can take care of yourself and your family first.
+Just remember that, no matter how strongly you feel compelled to help others, you have to be sure you can take care of yourself and your family first.

 It’s important to keep in mind that the aid money that may be coming is just that: aid.
 It won’t replace a regular income or even be enough to be considered a windfall by most standards.

-What you chose to do with it — which of the above buckets you chose to fill — depends on your personal circumstances.
-Just make sure you carefully consider your choices and put yourself in the best possible position for the uncertainty of the coming weeks and months.
+What you chose to do with it depends on your personal circumstances.
+Just make sure you consider your choices carefully and put yourself in the best possible position for the uncertainty of the coming weeks and months.